laurosn/drupalcrm/README.md

   * ```/root/backup/scripts/``` - Backup/restore shell scripts
 **4. Puppet module**

-* The source is avaiable on his [Github](https://github.com/laurosn/drupalcrm/tree/master/drupalcrm)
+* The source is available on [Github](https://github.com/laurosn/drupalcrm/tree/master/drupalcrm)
 * Inside the *manifests* folder are located the classes (.pp files) that manages the configuration:
   * ```backup.pp``` - Installs all the scripts to manage the backup tasks and configures the crontab for the jobs
   * ```civicrm.pp``` - Installs CiviCRM module (extract tarball and execute the installation through Drush )